henryhale/unit.js/README.md

    npm install
    ```

-2. **Create Your First Component**: Within your `src` folder, simply create a new file with the `.unit` extension, import it into the `src/index.unit` and you're ready to start building your UI component using Alpine.js syntax.
+2. **Create Your First Component**: Within your `src/pages/` folder, simply create a new file with the `.unit` extension, import it into the `src/pages/index.unit` and you're ready to start building your UI component using Alpine.js syntax.

    ```html
    <!-- hello.unit -->